KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

 Inside it create another folder called `package`.
 Everything inside the `package` folder will be what we eventually install to `~/.local/share/plasma/plasmoids/com.github.zren.helloworld/`.
 Eventually we will zip the contents of `package` and share them online.
 We can keep text editor files, build scripts, screenshots, etc outside the `package` directory.

-Inside the package folder will be a `metadata.desktop` file which is basically a Linux `.ini` file.
+Inside the package folder will be a `metadata.json`.
 This file will describe the name of the widget, the category it's in, and various other plasma specific keys like the main QML file.

 Inside `contents`, we will create the `ui` and `config` folders. `ui` is the folder which should contain your layout files like the `main.qml` and the `configGeneral.qml`. `configGeneral.qml` is the layout of the first tab in the widget's configuration window.

 Inside the `config` folder we have the `main.xml` which contains the schema of all our serialized configuration keys+values.
 The `config.qml` is used to define the tabs in the configuration window.
 Each tab will open a QML layout file (like `ui/configGeneral.qml`).

 Note that you don't *need* the 3 config files.
-You can get away with just the `main.qml` and `metadata.desktop` for a barebones widget.
+You can get away with just the `main.qml` and `metadata.json` for a barebones widget.
 {{< /section-left >}}

 {{< section-right >}}